jaspermutsaerts-paqt/adaptable-code/docs/testing/mocks-vs-fakes.md

 - Each test (case) is responsible for setting up both expectations and return values
 - It might accept incorrect arguments or return incorrect data
-- Too many mocking might lead to a test only testing itself instead of production code
+- Too many mocks together might lead to a test only testing itself instead of production code

 ```php
 class RemotePersonControllerTest extends TestCase {